har-in-air/FT2232H_CODE_EXAMPLES/esp32_jtag/README.md

 # FT2232HL USB module used as esp-prog JTAG adapter

+* The official Espressif esp-prog JTAG programmer uses a FT2232Hx chip, we can use any FT2232HL adapter instead
-* Channel A used as JTAG programmer/debugger
+* Channel A used as JTAG interface
 * Channel B used as serial port
-* Any ESP32 dev board with GPIO12 ..
-GPIO15 pins free for JTAG interface, TXD/RXD pins optional
+* ESP32 must have pins GPIO12..GPIO15 free for JTAG interface
- for serial communication
+* TXD/RXD pins optional for serial communication
 * Visual Studio Code with Platformio extension on Ubuntu 20.04

 ## ESP32 to FT2232HL USB module connections

 ```
 ESP32      FT2232HL USB module